 - Power drill and a step drill bit.

 - A pair of scissors – something strong enough to cut metal.

 - A pair of pliers.

-As the straps want to curl, you would need someone’s help with this step.
+As the straps want to curl, you will need someone’s help with this step.
 After cutting 10 of them, I asked Greg to help me mark the mid point of the metal straps.
-He huffed and he puffed, but he gave a break to his video games and helped me mark the mid points of all 10 metal straps 🙂 Look at him though – isn’t he the cutest when kneeling before his queen??
+He took his sweet old “man time,” but eventually he helped me mark the mid points of all 10 metal straps 🙂 Look at him though – isn’t he the cutest when kneeling before his queen??
 LOL.
 Back to the tutorial…

 Next, I threaded the straps on the rod…